peterjc/thapbi-pict/docs/negatives.rst

-During the read preparation step, the ``-n`` or ``--negctrls`` argument gives the filename stems of any negative controls to use to potentially increase the absolute abundance threshold.
+During the read preparation step, the ``-n`` or ``--negctrls`` argument gives the filename stems of any negative controls to use to potentially increase the absolute abundance threshold (see below).
 If you have no spike-in controls, then any sequences in these negative controls can raise the threshold - regardless of what they may or may not match in the reference database.

 Minimum Fractional Abundance Threshold
 --------------------------------------